-2. To build a sustainable competitive advantage, companies should focus on a single strategy. (p.
-31)
+Level: easy Topic: Marketing Strategy To build a sustainable competitive advantage, companies should focus on a single strategy. (p.
+40) FALSE

-While a firm may put primary energy into one strategy in order to achieve excellence, many firms seek multiple sources of advantage in order to meet customers needs to the greatest possible extent.
+While a firm may put primary energy into one strategy in order to achieve excellence, it is important for the firm to seek multiple sources of advantage in order to meet customers needs to the greatest possible extent.